-Crohn's disease is a condition defined by chronic inflammation and irritation of the digestive tract, and, according to the Crohn's and Colitis Foundation of America (CCFA), an estimated 700,000 Americans suffer from inflammatory bowel disease (IBD).
+Crohn's disease is a condition defined by chronic inflammation and irritation of the digestive tract, and, according to the Crohn's and Colitis Foundation of America, an estimated 700,000 Americans suffer from Crohn's disease.
 There is no known cause, but the condition is known to run in families.
 In addition, one's immune system and environment appear to play a role in the development of Crohn's.

 What Happens with Crohn's Disease?

 The exact process that causes the inflammation and irritation is unknown, but there has been some insight into the disease.
 Crohn's disease often affects the lower part of the small intestine, but can manifest anywhere from the mouth to the anus.
 The immune system also plays a role in this condition.

 Immune cells accumulate in the intestines, attacking bacteria, food, healthy body tissue and other harmless or even beneficial substances, causing symptoms such as abdominal pain, diarrhea, rectal bleeding, weight loss, fever and fatigue.
 These accumulating immune cells produce chemicals that promote inflammation, damage intestinal walls and cause the symptoms of Crohn's.

 How Is Diet Involved?

 Foods do not cause Crohn's disease and no special diet has been proven effective.
 However, certain foods may cause flare-ups in Crohn's disease symptoms.
 Some common symptom-provoking foods are dairy, high-fiber grains, alcohol and hot spices.

 Research has been unsuccessful at determining what specific foods are the culprit for everyone with this condition.
 Bottom line: there's no one diet to alleviate Crohn's disease.
 Yet, important steps in treatment for Crohn's include keeping a detailed food diary, avoiding foods that cause symptoms and consulting with a registered dietitian nutritionist experienced in digestive health.